lukewolcott/PipelineInteract2d/README.md

 an interactive Processing sketch to manipulate and visualize barcodes, using Javaplex.
 Builds on the Javaplex tutorial.

+### NOTE:

+This code requires moving between Processing and R.  An improved version of this program is in the InteractiveJPDwB repo.
+Go there.

 ### Setup

 In Processing sketch folder PipelineInteract2d, put "PipelineInteract2d.pde" and "data" folder.
 In Processing sketch folder PipelineInteract2dBarcode put "PipelineInteract2dBarcode.pde".